mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 At this point, most of the software I want is available on Linux, and I'm growing frustrated with Microsoft's increasingly invasive telemetry and ads in Windows, so I'm ready to switch to Linux.

-Ever since I discovered [per-project environments in Nix](/notes/nix-dev-environment/), I've stopped using per-project VMs, and I just do all of my development in a single Debian VM with Nix installed.
+Ever since I discovered [per-project environments in Nix](/notes/nix-dev-environment/), I've stopped using per-project VMs, and I do all of my development in a single Debian VM with Nix installed.

 I realized that these two changes mean I no longer need a VM server or a Windows desktop.
-I'm going to try to go all-in on NixOS with a single desktop, as I've been enjoying NixOS on my Framework 13 laptop for the past few months.
+I'm going to try to go all-in on NixOS with a single desktop, as I've been enjoying NixOS on [my Framework 13 laptop](/retrospectives/2024/09/#making-nixos--framework-13-amd-7040-my-daily-driver) for the past few months.

 Because I hadn't upgraded my desktop in nine years, I convinced myself that I'm making an economically responsible choice by reducing two machines to one.
 That was helpful justification for somewhat overspending on my new system: